Amazon.com (AMZN) Q2 2017 Results - Earnings Call Transcript

 Our guidance incorporates the order trends that we've seen to-date and what we believe today to be appropriate assumptions.
 Our results are inherently unpredictable and may be materially affected by many factors, including fluctuations in foreign exchange rates, changes in global economic conditions and customer spending, world events, the rate of growth of the Internet, online commerce and cloud services and the various factors detailed in our filings with the SEC.

-Our guidance also assumes among other things that we don't conclude any additional business acquisitions, investments, restructurings or legal settlements and excludes the impact of our proposed acquisition of Whole Foods Market.
+Our guidance also assumes, among other things, that we don't conclude any additional business acquisitions, investments, restructurings or legal settlements and excludes the impact of our proposed acquisition of Whole Foods Market.
 It is not possible to accurately predict demand for our goods and services, and therefore our actual results could differ materially from our guidance.

 With that, we will move to Q&A. Operator, please remind our listeners how to initiate a question.